Family Status Issues

 Adoption

 Information from U.S. Citizenship and Immigration Services on the intercountry adoption process, where U.S. Citizens adopt children from overseas.
+Adopting a child from another country can be a complicated journey, and the information on this site is designed to help you as you move forward.

 Intercountry Adoptions

-How to defend your own case/Como defender su propio caso
+How to defend your own case

 immi